joshbaje/Drively/README-API-Integration.md

 Drively uses a flexible API service architecture that allows seamless switching between different backend implementations.
 This makes it easier to migrate from one backend service to another without requiring significant changes to the frontend codebase.

-Currently, the application uses Xano as its backend service, but preparations have been made for a potential migration to Supabase in the future.
+Currently, the application uses Xano as its backend service, but substantial progress has been made on the Supabase integration.
+The infrastructure is in place to support both backend providers.

 ## Architecture